 If factors like these make you uncomfortable, you may be better off in a regular, full-time job.
 But keep in mind that not all “permanent” jobs are as secure as they sound and some may pay less than you could earn doing gig work.

-How can you make the most of it?
+How can you benefit from the gig economy?

 You may be a good candidate for gig work if you: